A Forager’s Guide to Horseweed (Erigeron Canadensis)

 • Canadian fleabane

-Horseweed is a summer annual that can grow over 6 feet tall if left unchecked.
+Horseweed is a summer annual or biennial that can grow over 6 feet tall if left unchecked.

 Its long stems give rise to a tight inflorescence with a white ray and yellow disc florets at the ends.